 In the first half of the nineteenth century, Baltimore was home to many mercantile houses established by Friends, including Johns Hopkins and Moses Sheppard.
 Philip E. Thomas and his brother Evan were among the founders of the Baltimore and Ohio Railroad.
 Other Friends, such as the Fell brothers, Randolph Winslow, M.D., and Benjamin Lundy established shipping and importing companies, medical practices, printing houses, banks, and insurance companies.
 Quaker manufacturers and craftsmen included the cabinetmakers John Needles and Gerrard Hopkins and the silversmith Samuel Kirk.

-In their conduct of business, these early Friends were guided as are Friends today by a set of religious principles and practices that included strictures against activities such as betting and gambling, capital punishment, slavery, and all forms of war.
+In their conduct of business, these early Friends were guided as are Friends today by a set of religious principles and practices that included strictures against activities such as betting and gambling, capital punishment, and all forms of war.
 They stood for integrity in business, penal reform, plainness of dress and language, relief of suffering, social order, and temperance.

 Early Friends expressed a concern for education, the orphaned, the ill, the elderly, and the poor.
 Johns Hopkins left funds for establishing the Johns Hopkins University and Hospital.
 Moses Sheppard founded what became the Sheppard Pratt Hospital.
 Quaker women founded the Baltimore Branch of the Y.W.C.A.
 From the estates of Jonathan K. Taylor and Joseph C. Townsend came money to establish homes for the elderly that preceded Broadmead, a retirement community built in 1979.